rnkn/portfolio/_pages/now.md

 - Embracing a minimalist lifestyle by reducing all of my things (possessions, projects, commitments, etc.) to the bare essentials.
 - Learning meditation.

-Although these projects keep me very busy, I'm always looking for opportunities for new collaborations, so if you're thinking about getting in touch, please do.

-**Last updated:** {{ page.date | date: site.date_format }}